Jonathan Vidallé

-Jonathan Vidallé Calvo is an Argentine former footballer who played as a forward.
-Besides Argentima, he has played in Switzerland and Italy.
+Jonathan Vidallé Calvo is an Argentine-Chilean former footballer who played as a forward.
+Besides Argentina, he has played in Switzerland and Italy.

 Career

 A product of Vélez Sarsfield, Vidallé moved to Chilean side Provincial Osorno in 1997.
 After a stint with Swiss side St. Gallen, he played for several clubs in Italy in both Serie B and Serie C.

 Following his retirement, he has developed a career as a scouting manager for clubs such as Arsenal in England, Parma in Italy and Boca Juniors in Argentina.

 Personal life

-He is the son of the former Argentine international goalkeeper Enrique Vidallé.
+He is the son of the former Argentine international goalkeeper Enrique Vidallé and holds the Chilean nationality.